 - Core Objective

 - Course Learning Objective

 - Course Outcome

 - Learning Goal

 You will want to write both a short title and a short statement for the C-layer element.
 Describe the learning goal and purpose.
 Here's a sample course goal title and description:

 Course Goal- Description: Determine the key characteristics of graphs by examining their equations to be able to relate equations and graphs in other subjects.

 Adding multiple C-layers:

 Adding Individual C-Layer Elements

 Step 1- Before you begin adding your course level goals, make sure you're in the right place.
-You will need to be on the correct level (4), viewing the C-layer, and have Edit mode turned on.
+You will need to be on the correct course ( level (4), viewing the C-layer, and have Edit mode turned on.